sc22cf/GPS-Journey-Tracking-Platform/README.md

 Follow these simple steps to get started:
 * **Create an Account:** Register on our site using the 'Register' link on the landing page.
 You will need to set up your membership plan during the registration process.
 * **Upload Your Routes:** After logging in, navigate to 'Create New Route' to upload your .GPX files and view them on our map interface.
+(Please use the GPX files provided in test_files)
 * **Explore:** Utilize the features like viewing routes, managing followers, and adjusting your membership plan as described in our website traversal diagram.

 ## Website Traversal Diagram: